Price Volume Mix Variance Analysis in Excel

 Vol = IF(Status = "Active"; (Quantity AC - Quantity PY) * Price PY)

-The thing that is most obviously different from the previous example is that the mix value is zero and will always be zero at the individual product or SKU level.
+What is most obviously different from the previous example is that the mix value is zero and will always be zero at the individual product or SKU level.
 Product mix means the change in the products within a certain group or in your total product portfolio.
 This is something most people get wrong and is slightly confusing.
 You should remember that your mix value should be zero at the base level.

 Another very significant difference is in the Total row.
 Take the difference in the total quantity of products sold this year minus the quantity in the previous multiplied by the average price.
 We're not just adding up all the volume changes from our products and are instead doing the calculation on the level of the group.
 This is what actually ensures that you are excluding the effect of the prices in the volume of variance.

-This approach results in a slightly different volume change on the level of the group and that is why this then appears in your mix.
-The MIX is then simply: the total variance, minus price variance, minus volume variance, minus new products, minus discontinued products.
+This approach results in a slightly different volume change on the level of the group, and that is why this then appears in your mix.
+The MIX is then simply: the total variance minus price variance, minus volume variance minus new products, minus discontinued products.

 Visualizing Price Volume Mix data in Excel